global-asp/lida-source/en/0013_cleaning.md

 # Cleaning

 ##
-First he sweeps the floor with a broom.
+First, he sweeps the floor with a broom.

 ##
-Then he vacuums with a vacuum cleaner.
+Then he vacuums.
+The vacuum cleaner works well.

 ##
-He needs a bucket of water and a mop.
+Then he gets a bucket of water and a mop.

 ##
 He mops the floor.

 ##
-He empties the dustbin and puts an empty bag in it.
+He empties the bin and puts a new bag in it.

 ##
-He takes out the garbage.
+He takes out the rubbish.

 ##
-He needs gloves, a sponge, and detergent.
+He needs gloves, a sponge, and some cleaner.

 ##
-First he scrubs the cleaning agent on the floor with the sponge.
+He scrubs a dirty spot on the floor with the sponge and some of the cleaner.

 ##
 Then he cleans the window.